Understanding your bill

 - The National Foundation for Credit Counseling (NFCC) accredits credit counseling agencies that provide free or low-cost services.
 You can search for an NFCC member credit counseling agency from the NFCC website or by calling 1-800-388-2227.

 - Be creative about finding help from outside sources.
 Charitable foundations, civic organizations and churches and community groups might be able to help.
-The Patient Pal (PDF) from the Patient Advocate Foundation includes some fundraising ideas for those with high medical bills.
+The Patient Advocate Foundation includes some fundraising ideas for those with high medical bills.

 - Don't ignore bills.
 Though tempting, this is not a good strategy.
 Hospitals and providers are more likely to negotiate with you if you contact them immediately.